 Instructions

-- Heat a grill pan over medium high heat until quite hot,
+- Heat a grill pan or skillet over medium high heat until quite hot,

 - Put the browned sausages into the slow cooker.
-Add the bay leaves and peppercorns.
 Cover and cook for 2 hours.
-At this point you can turn the slow cooker down to the warm setting to keep the brats ready and waiting for hours.
+At this point you can turn the slow cooker down to the keep warm setting to keep the brats ready and waiting for hours.

 - To make the relish, toast the mustard seeds in a dry pan over medium heat until they start to pop.
 This will only take a few minutes.
 Remove from the heat and set aside.

-- Peel and mince the apple and add to the bowl, tossing well to coat all of the apple with the vinegar so it doesn’t turn brown.
-Add the mustard seeds and toss.
-Add another bit of vinegar if needed to moisten the relish.
+- Peel and mince the apple and add to the bowl, tossing well to coat all of the apple with the vinegar so it doesn't turn brown.
+Add the mustard seeds and salt and toss.
+Taste to adjust.

 - Cover and refrigerate the relish until ready to eat.